text-machine-lab/mini_gpt/README.md

 notebooks/filtering_dev_aug14.ipynb
 ``` -->

-For creating the minigpt dataset, counting the number of tokens in the filtered dataset, analysis of the filtered dataset and the tokenizers use the notebook ```notebooks/count_tokens.ipynb```
+For creating the minigpt dataset, counting the number of tokens in the filtered dataset, analysis of the filtered dataset use the notebook ```notebooks/2.0-dataset-statistics.ipynb```

 To train BPE tokenizer:
 ```bash